Frequently Asked Questions

 Is there a waiting list for the storage lot?

 There are a total of 96 slots available for lease in the storage lot.
-The fee for the storage lot is $196.00 for six months or $325.50 for a full-year.
+The fee for the storage lot is $300.00 for six months or $600 for twelve months.
 Placement in the storage lot is dependent upon the size of the available slot and the item to be stored.

 For information or to put on the waiting list for the storage lot, please contact Steve Hancock at (816) 373-4343.